-Joanne tosses her cell phone loosely at the end of her night stand and crashes back down on her bed.
-She stares absent-mindedly towards the ceiling, lost in thoughts.
+Joanne tossed her cell phone loosely at the end of her nightstand and crashed back down on her bed.
+She stared absent-mindedly toward the ceiling, lost in thoughts.
 How in the world are they going to get past this one?
-Her confidence has gone back down to zero again.
-It’s not like her to be so pessimistic, but she couldn’t help feeling exasperated at all the hard-work these past weeks coming undone once again.
-She’s even more frustrated at Gino, who fails to believe in their friendship.
-She expects more of him than just this.
-Sure, he’s an honest, un-scheming person, but his blind stubbornness makes him untrustworthy.
+Her confidence had gone back down to zero again.
+It was not like her to be so pessimistic, but she couldn’t help feeling exasperated at all the hard work these past weeks coming undone once again.
+She was even more frustrated at Gino, who failed to believe in their friendship.
+She expected more of him than just this.
+Sure, he was an honest, un-scheming person, but his blind stubbornness made him untrustworthy.
 He could at least cling to defend their friendship and trust in her to see through Joyce’s good nature.
 What in the world is he thinking?
-No wait.
+No, wait.
 He’s not thinking at all.

-Joanne falls asleep after tiring herself out thinking all of those thoughts.
+Joanne fell asleep after tiring herself out thinking all of those thoughts.

 © Monday, May 5th, 2008